Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Experiments and Results

 \subsubsection{Setup \& Implementation Details}

 We adopt an 80--20\% training--testing split at the subject level.
 We use GT labels to learn the manifold of GT segmentations (Sec.~\ref{subsec:vae}) at the first stage of training.
-During the second stage, we simulate segmentations of varying quality by corrupting the GT from the considered datasets through synthetic degradations, allowing the LDM to learn how to recover good-quality segmentation masks from degraded ones.
-The GTs are degraded to five distinct levels, corresponding to uniformly spread DSC intervals of [0.05-0.10), [0.10-0.25), [0.25-0.50), [0.50-0.75), and [0.75-0.95].
-The degradations are introduced by inserting blank holes in each class, performing iterative erosion, adding random FPs, randomly collapsing multi-class masks into a single class, or introducing class-swapping.
-As a result, one image $I$ may appear multiple times in the training set with associated segmentations of varying quality levels.
-During testing, GTs are also subject to degradation through the same procedure.
+During the second stage, we simulate segmentations of varying quality by corrupting the GT from the considered datasets through synthetic degradations \vincenzo{\cite{Aresta_MIDL,Jebril_2025_IEEE_Access}}, allowing the LDM to learn how to recover good-quality segmentation masks from degraded ones. \vincenzo{This choice is motivated by the need to generate a diverse and unbiased training distribution of mask quality levels.
+While one could in principle use the outputs of a specific segmentation model to obtain masks at varying quality, this would introduce an architectural bias, as the framework would be exposed only to the failure modes and artefact patterns characteristic of that particular model, ultimately compromising its ability to generalise across different segmentation sources~\cite{robinson2018realtime,fournel2021medical}.
+By contrast, corrupting ground-truth masks directly through synthetic degradations produces a broad and model-agnostic spectrum of quality levels, an approach already adopted in the medical imaging literature~\cite{Aresta_MIDL,Jebril_2025_IEEE_Access}.} The GTs are degraded to five distinct levels, corresponding to uniformly spread DSC intervals of [0.05-0.10), [0.10-0.25), [0.25-0.50), [0.50-0.75), and [0.75-0.95]. \vincenzo{We implement the degradation pipeline including: (i) \textit{Morphological Perturbations} with random erosion and dilation operations (kernel sizes 3-7) simulate systemic under- and over-segmentation errors, mirroring the boundary uncertainty often observed in nnU-Net and MedSAM \cite{MedSAM} when tissue contrast is low; (ii) \textit{Cutout and Random Holes} by randomly mask out regions within the organ to simulate false negatives and mimic the 'missed region' artifacts; (iii) \textit{Additive Noise (False Positives)} with the injection of random mask blobs into the background to simulate false positives, a frequent failure mode in Transformer-based models (e.g., SwinUNETR \cite{hatamizadeh2021swin}).} During testing, GTs are also subject to degradation through the same procedure.
 The resulting test set comprises a total of 9,370 2D slices.
 We aggregate the 2D predictions on 3D volumes to compute the evaluation metrics at the subject level.